 In this blog, we’ll look at MongoDB 3.6 aggregation and array improvements.

-With MongoDB 3.6 out, and us having talked about security, transactions and sessions, we can now start to talk about something much more fun.
-This blog is centered the improvements around arrays, dates and aggregations.
-My goal here is two parts: first to […]
+With MongoDB 3.6 out, and us having talked about security, transactions, and sessions, we can now start to talk about something much more fun.
+This blog is centered on the improvements around arrays, dates and aggregations.
+My goal here is two parts: first […]

 In this blog post, we’ll look at MongoDB 3.6 sessions implementation.

 As I mentioned in my previous post, we are going to look a bit deeper into the new sessions in MongoDB 3.6.
 You should know that many of the cornerstone features of 3.6 depend directly or indirectly on sessions – things such as “retryable” writes, […]

 By now you surely know MongoDB 3.6 Community became generally available on Dec 5, 2017.
 Of course, this is great news: it has some big ticket items that we are all excited about!
 But I want to also talk about my general thoughts on this release.

 It is always a good idea for your internal […]

 In this post, I’ll look at what MongoDB 3.6 change streams are, in a creative way.
 Just in time for the holidays!

 Change streams in MongoDB provide a cross-platform unified API that can be supported with sharding.
 It has an option for talking to secondaries, and even allows for security controls […]

 In this blog post, we’ll look at some common MongoDB topologies used in database deployments.